connexcs/docs/docs/customer/auth.md

 === "Basic"

     + **Username** and **Password**: Must match configuration on the customer UAC.
 The password can be reset by clicking on the **`Password`** button on the **Customer** > **Auth** page.
     + **NAT/SIP Ping**: refers to pings sent from ConnexCS back to the through customer firewall to their UAC.
 If enabled, they may keep a connection up for longer calls (typically either 1800 or 3600 seconds).
+Once NAT or SIP pings are enabled, the **Latency** tab will be available at the top of the SIP user screen.
+This can be helpful for troubleshooting audio problems.
         + **Disabled**: no pings are sent
         + **Enabled**: UDP ping
         + **Enabled (Timeout)**: SIP ping (drops connection if ping can't be returned)

-    !!! warning "SIP Password security"
-    SIP passwords are a requirement of the SIP protocol but can present security risks for a provider.
-They must be configured in ConnexCS when SIP authentication is setup but are not available for providers or customers to retrieve afterwards.
-Providers should generate a unique SIP password for each SIP user and send that to the customer.
-This gives the customer the responsibility of keeping track of the password and keeping it safe.
-Additionally, the unique password will allow for traceability if the customer's system is ever compromised.

      ![alt text][sip-b]